maximevtush/push-website/blog/2025-09-18-adding-new-version/index.md

 - Winning apps will be featured on the **Push Testnet Portal (Incentivized Season 3)**.
 - **Onchain** perks (Secret passes, Badges) and **Offchain** perks (Meet the founders, 1-1 Mentorship)
-- Winners gain a chance to access Push Chains VC and partner network.
+- Winners gain a chance to **access Push Chains VC and partner network**.

 ---